Welcome to our largest dog breed information and pictures. This is a big guide devoted to big dogs.

 #Q What was the biggest dog ever?

-The tallest dog ever was a Great Dane named Zeus from Michigan
+The biggest dog in the world ever by height, was a Great Dane named Zeus from Michigan

 Like most Great Danes he died far too young at the age of 5 in 2014